stefangao/llfsm/README.md

 # llfsm
-a fsm whose states are tree structure. a fsm has states which ared composed by hierarchy format. a fsm is also a state type, which can be a part of another fsm.
+It is a fsm whose states are tree structure.
+A fsm has states which ared composed by hierarchy format.
+A fsm is also a state type, which can be a part of another fsm.

 the project namespace is lianli. we have several most basical classes, which are most frequently used in programming: lianli::FSM  (llFSM.h .cpp)